AFLplusplus/AFLplusplus/CONTRIBUTING.md

 No camel case at all and use AFL's macros wherever possible (e.g. WARNF, FATAL, MAP_SIZE, ...).

-Remember that AFLplusplus has to build and run on many platforms, so generalize your Makefiles/GNUmakefile (or your patches to our pre-existing Makefiles) to be as generic as possible.
+Remember that AFL++ has to build and run on many platforms, so generalize your Makefiles/GNUmakefile (or your patches to our pre-existing Makefiles) to be as generic as possible.